-Seminar seats are provided on a first come, first serve basis.
-In order to register for the course, it is necessary to follow two steps: First, register to the seminar on www.studip.uni-goettingen.de (Studip) within the period indicated below (Important deadlines).
+Seminar seats are provided as explained in detail in the next Section: Eligible participants.
+In order to participate in the course, it is necessary to follow two steps: First, register to the seminar on www.studip.uni-goettingen.de (Studip) within the period indicated below (Important deadlines).
 Second, choose a topic for your seminar paper (go to Forum and indicated your preferred topic(s), see next paragraph).
 Available topics are listed in the Syllabus.
 The syllabus can be found in folder Documents.
 Each topic is assigned on a first come first serve basis.